Definition of Pediatric Hirschsprung Disease

 Clinical Presentation of Pediatric Hirschsprung Disease

-Newborns with Hirschsprung disease have delayed passage of meconium after 48 hours of life and abdominal distension.
-Family history is positive in one third of the cases.
+Newborns with Hirschsprung disease have a delayed passage of meconium after 48 hours of life and abdominal distension.
+Family history is positive in one-third of the cases.
 Patients with Hirschsprung disease do not have soiling or overflow incontinence.
 Chronic abdominal distension leads to early satiety which can eventually result in malnutrition.

 Older infants develop chronic constipation and become dependent on daily enemas for induction of bowel movement.
 Patients with Hirschsprung disease can develop enterocolitis which presents with abdominal pain, fever and bloody diarrhea.
 Enterocolitis in this group of patients can be fatal.

 Physical examination usually reveals abdominal distension with possible palpation of the colonic loops.
 Additionally, forceful expulsion of fecal material after the rectal examination is common.
 The rectum is usually empty on rectal examination.